 A comprehensive community engagement plan informed the community and stakeholders about the surveys.

-The AMR and AEM data will be made publicly available after processing.
-If you wish to receive the data please contact email@example.com
+The AMR and AEM data will be made publicly available after processing late in 2023.
+If you wish to receive the data, please contact email@example.com

 The AEM survey is complete.
 It measured the natural electrical properties of rocks and soil up to 400 m deep.
 These properties vary depending on the type of rocks and soil, and the water content, and salinity.
 The data collected will help us to understand the geology and groundwater resources of the area, assisting the government and farmers to make informed decisions.